scientific-python/specs/spec-0004/index.md

 Ideally, the collection of admins comprises a broad selection of community members across different projects and underlying organizations.
-This is to ensure community ownership of the wheel-hosting infrastructure and adminstration governed by consensus, as opposed to unilateral decision-making by any individual, project, or organization.
+This is to ensure community ownership of the wheel-hosting infrastructure and administration governed by consensus, as opposed to unilateral decision-making by any individual, project, or organization.
 Adding new administrators requires at least an issue to be opened.
 After a project creates an issue on https://github.com/scientific-python/upload-nightly-action requesting access to upload wheels a admin has to respond to that request.

-We want to be open to projects uploading wheels but at the same time need to perform some amount of due dilligence before giving people access.
+We want to be open to projects uploading wheels but at the same time need to perform some amount of due diligence before giving people access.
 This is because once a project is given access their work will be broadcasted through the broad exposure of Scientific Python.
 This could be abused to publish malicious packages.